timmydo/coredns/plugin.md

 in one of those zones should be allowed to fallthrough.
 See `plugin/pkg/fallthrough` for the implementation.

+## Mutating a Response

+If the plugin mutates a response it MUST make a copy of the entire response before doing so.
+A response is a pointer to a `dns.Msg` and as such you will be manipulating the original response, which could have been generated from a data store.
+E.g. the *file* plugin creates a response that the *rewrite* plugin then rewrites; not copying the data, means it's **also** mutating the data of the *file*'s data store.
+A response can be copied by using the `Copy()` method.

 ## General Guidelines

 Some general guidelines: